TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486RPi/Readme.md

 Press Pad 2 again to leave the keyboard or press [EXE] to send the macro to the PC and save to the SD (Source-Destination) Macro Key as indicated by the second number 1 to 12.
 Change the target number by pressing the [Dst] then the [Num] key.
 The macro is saved when the Up-Arrow key is pressed after the [EXE] key.
-Refer to the examples below on how to copy commands between the KeyBrd macros (A with 1-99 files), and the three sets of 12 keys M, S, and T.
+Refer to the examples below on how to copy commands between the KeyBrd macros (a011-a99 files), and the three sets of 12 keys M, S, and T files s01-s12, m01-m12, t01-t12.

 The macros on page 5 are modifiers (simultaneously pressed keys) such as Control + Alt + Delete + GUI (maximum of 6 keys in macro).
 To send this sequence press [CTR][ADD][ALT][ADD][SHF]x3 (3 times for delete)[ADD][EXE].